-If I posted a status on Facebook claiming that there were 52 states in the US or that 2+2=7, people would likely not hesitate to not only correct me, but likely lambaste the shit out of me for being so ignorant.
+If I posted a status on Facebook claiming that there were 52 states in the US or that 2+2=7, people would in all likelihood not only correct me, but also lambaste the shit out of me for being so ignorant.

 And yet, it’s considered passe, annoying, and even rude to correct improper grammar.
-People like me are referred to as “grammar nazis,” as if preferring people use correct English, which we were supposed to have learned in school, is something about which to be embarrassed.
+People like myself are often referred to as “grammar nazis,” as if preferring people use correct English, which we were supposed to have learned in school, is something about which to be embarrassed.

 Aside from wanting to grind my teeth into dust when I see people who should know better mix up “your” and “you’re,” the educational and social double standard that this is somehow acceptable annoys the piss out of me.
 These same people who complain about grammar nazis are likely also complaining about the “state of education” in the country.
 I’m just sayin’…